blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 Your body appears to age and turn gaunt, the air around you growing chilly.
 All damage you take is subtracted from your heal pool.
 If an attacker is within 5ft of you, every heart taken from your heal pool is dealt to them as a damage.
 This spell ends when you rest or when your heal pool is exhausted.

 ## Alchemist
+Seen as possibly the most legitimate form of magic user, apothecaries are a common sight in larger cities, and their goods are peddled far and wide.
+It's a rarer breed of alchemist which adventurers, usually by teaching themself the art with makeshift equipment and whichever exotic ingredients they can salvage from fallen monsters and foraged wildlife.
+A party who wishes to remain well-stocked with a variety of potions at little expense is wise to recruit an alchemist.

 ### At level 1
 #### Skills